 - Box 14 on the W-2 form provides employers with an opportunity to report “non-required” payroll information to employees.
 We have included examples of Box 14 reporting on our downloaded memo.

-- IRS Notice 2020-54 requires that an employer report all FFCRA wages paid to employees during 2020 in box 14 OR in a separate statement to the employee which must accompany the issuance of the W-2 form to the employee.
-The reporting of the FFCRA wages must include amounts, by each of the three types of FFCRA conditions.
-It is our understanding that the IRS and SSA do not reconcile FFCRA wage amounts for 2020 between W-2’s and the four quarterly IRS 941 payroll tax returns.
+- IRS Notice 2021-53 requires that an employer report all FFCRA and ARPA wages paid to employees during 2021 in box 14 OR in a separate statement to the employee which must accompany the issuance of the W-2 form to the employee.
+The reporting of these wages must include amounts, by Act (FFCRA or ARPA) and by each of the three types of conditions.
+It is our understanding that the IRS and SSA do not reconcile FFCRA/ARPA wage amounts for 2021 between W-2’s and the four quarterly IRS 941 payroll tax returns.
 AccuPay included these amounts in box 14 for all applicable clients.
-Be sure to review W-2’s to ensure all FFCRA amounts were reported.
+Be sure to review W-2’s to ensure all FFCRA/ARPA amounts were reported.

-The IRS has instructed employers to have all new employees complete the brand new 2020 W-4, with ongoing employees permitted to continue using their “pre 2020 W-4” form if they so choose.
-Employers are required to have federal income tax withholding tables which will calculate income tax withholdings for either pre 2020 W-4 forms (those with allowances/exemptions) OR will calculate federal tax withholding based on the dramatically different and new 2020 W-4 form.
+The IRS has instructed employers to have all new employees complete the new W-4, first released in 2020, with ongoing employees permitted to continue using their “pre-2020 W-4” form if they so choose.
+Employers are required to have federal income tax withholding tables which will calculate income tax withholdings for either pre-2020 W-4 forms (those with allowances/exemptions) OR will calculate federal tax withholding based on the dramatically different and new W-4 form.
 AccuPay’s payroll system/software has been programmed with the capability of calculating tax withholdings for both types of W-4 forms.

 If you would like further details about employer “best practices” regarding employee W-4 forms, click here to read our PayDay’s on this subject matter.